-We recommend you to develop a list of printers & their specialities.
+We recommend you develop a list of printers & their specialities.
 For example, PMG continually studies the core competencies of major printing shops and pre-qualifies them by printing specialty.
-When we bid a job, we'll request bids from 7 or 8 printers who we know specialize in this type of printing.
-And because we manage the production of over 100 million pieces of mail a year, our buying power assures us of very competitive bids.
+When we bid a job, we'll request bids from 4 to 8 printers who we know specialize in this type of printing.
+And because we manage the production of over 200 million pieces of mail a year, our buying power assures us of very competitive bids.